 The repercussions of medical diagnostic errors can range from prolonged suffering for the patient to permanent and irreversible damage and loss of life.
 In cases involving medical misdiagnosis, the best way to protect both yourself and your loved ones is through our Providence medical malpractice lawyers.

 Legal options are available for people who have been injured or suffered losses as the result of a medical misdiagnosis.
 A medical malpractice case is often the best way to hold negligent medical providers accountable for their mistakes while ensuring that patients get the compensation they deserve for their damages.

 In pursuing a Providence, RI medical malpractice case, the legal basis for the claim is the doctor or medical staff’s negligence in providing the standard of care you would reasonably expect to receive from a medical provider.

-There are several steps to filing a successful medical malpractice claim, which include obtaining full copies of all medical records relating to the patient and their condition, as well as obtaining the testimony of the providers themselves.
-By thoroughly reviewing this evidence, it can often be shown where a medical provider failed to use the knowledge, training, and resources they possessed that could have detected the underlying illness, stopped its progression, and prevented the damages suffered by the patient.
+There are several steps to filing a successful medical malpractice claim, which includes obtaining full copies of all medical records relating to the patient and their condition, as well as obtaining the testimony of the providers themselves.
+By thoroughly reviewing this evidence, it can often be shown that a medical provider failed to use the knowledge, training, and resources they possessed that could have detected the underlying illness, stopped its progression and prevented the damages suffered by the patient.